ModiaSim/Modia3D.jl/docs/src/internal/ContactForceLaw.md

 It is planned to optionally also support impulsive response calculation in the future.

-This section is based on [^4] with some minor improvements as used in the current version of Modia3D.
+This section is based on [^4] with some improvements as used in the current version of Modia3D.

 The current approach has several **limitations** that a user must know,